 Identity studies, like any field of knowledge, warrants critique.
 Reflection on the value of identity studies is in fact central to the field; it might be said that identity studies is the most self-reflexive of all academic disciplines, its practitioners more willing than those in any other area to examine the limitations of their own analyses.
 Sadly, Lilla appears to be disinterested in any such conversation.

-Identity scholars have long criticized such appeals to “we,” a word that erases difference not in the name of neutrality or equity, as proponents of the “we” intend, but inevitably in favor of historically dominant groups that absorb the “we” and its requisite benefits — of majority, popularity, strength in numbers.
-The dismissal of unity as a goal of political organizing by identity scholars is so commonplace that the dismissal has itself become subject to internal critiques by experts on identity.
-In Object Lessons, Wiegman addresses this claim that use of the universal “we” lessens the equality it claims to desire.
-She writes that her book “engages not only how and why we has been so harshly condemned but the hope that our struggle with it reveals.
+Identity scholars have long criticized such appeals to “we,” a word that erases difference not in the name of neutrality, as proponents of the “we” intend, but inevitably in favor of historically dominant groups, who absorb the “we” and its benefits of majority and strength in numbers.
+This dismissal of unity as a goal of political organizing by identity scholars is so commonplace that the dismissal has itself become subject to internal critiques by experts on identity.
+In Object Lessons, Wiegman addresses this claim that use of the universal “we” erases difference.
+In her introduction, she writes that her book “engages not only how and why we has been so harshly condemned but the hope that our struggle with it reveals.
 What, after all, fuels the fierceness of our objection to we: the wish it reveals or the fact that the wish has yet to come true?”

-In comparison, Lilla’s scattered arguments are self-absorbed, short-sighted, and seemingly unaware of the many hypocrisies on which they rely and the power concentrations — inevitably along the lines of identity — that have enabled his assertions in the first place, and which continue to permit their extremely wide circulation and appreciation among other critics of “identity.”
+In comparison, Lilla’s scattered arguments are self-absorbed, short-sighted, and seemingly unaware of the many hypocrisies on which they rely and the power concentrations — inevitably along the lines of identity — that have enabled his assertions in the first place, and which continue to permit their wide circulation and appreciation among other critics of “identity.”